stashed/stash/docs/guides/latest/backends/local.md

 ### Create Repository

-Now, you have to create a `Repository` crd that uses Kubernetes volume as backend.
+Now, you have to create a `Repository` crd that uses Kubernetes volume as a backend.
 You have to provide the storage secret that we have created earlier in `spec.backend.storageSecretName` field.

 Following parameters are available for `Local` backend.